NoahHenrikKleinschmidt/qpcr/README.md

 ### What does `qpcr` do?
 The "core business" that `qpcr` was designed for is `Delta-Delta-Ct` analysis starting from raw Ct values.
 It offers automated processes to read datafiles, filter out outlier Ct values, compute Delta-Ct, normalise assays against one another, and visualise the results.
 Hence, `qpcr` offers a full suite for automated Delta-Delta-Ct analyses.
 However, even if your analysis is not going to be Delta-Delta-Ct, you may wish to check out how the `qpcr.Readers` might help you faciliate your workflow, as they are streamlined to read diversely structured datafiles contianing both a single and multiple qPCR datasets.

+#### Customisibility
+A technical note at this point.
+At it's core `qpcr` offers very versatile data manipulation through two processing classes called the `qpcr.Analyser` and the `qpcr.Normaliser`.
+The `qpcr.Analyser` performs actions on a single qPCR datasets / assay stored in a `qpcr.Assay` object (the central data storage unit of the `qpcr` module).
+It is used to perform `Delta-Ct` computation.
+However, the precise function that it _applies_ to the single assay is fully costumisible, so there is no restriction as such to what the Analyser will do to an Assay.
+On the other hand the `qpcr.Normaliser` will perform actions on a single Assay using data from a second Assay.
+It is used to perform normalisation of assays-of-interst against normaliser-assays.
+However, here too the precise function that is applied to the assay is fully costumisible.

 ### Example usage
 To facilitate data analysis, common workflows have been implemented in pre-defined `pipelines` that allow for quick data analysis with minimal user effort.
 An example analysis using the pre-defined `BasicPlus` pipeline: